raindancers/raindancers-network.raindancers-cdk/docs/architecturenotes.md

 Cloudwan, only provides interfaces to upload, and execute  entire CoreNetwork policys.
 This makes it difficult to modify the core network after its intial creation, programatically.

-To overcome the lack of interfaces, rain dancers networks models the core network as a set of items that work together.
-The properties of the items corrospond to the items in the CoreWan Policy Document Documents ( https://docs.aws.amazon.com/network-manager/latest/cloudwan/cloudwan-policies-json.html )
+To overcome the lack of interfaces, the construct models the core network as objects.
+The properties of the objects corrospond to the items in the CoreWan policy json document ( https://docs.aws.amazon.com/network-manager/latest/cloudwan/cloudwan-policies-json.html )

+The objects that are created are

 * A core configuration, that defines the 'global' configuration items.